Chang Ching-sen

-Chang Ching-sen (張景森 (Zhāng Jǐngsēn); born 8 October 1959) is a Taiwanese politician and devoted to the issues of resolving the North-South divide in Taiwan.
+Chang Ching-sen (張景森 (Zhāng Jǐngsēn); born 8 October 1959) is a Taiwanese civil engineer and politician.
+He is known for his advocacy to resolve the North-South divide in Taiwan.

-Early life
+Early life and education

-Chang obtained his bachelor's and doctoral degrees in civil engineering from National Taiwan University in 1982 and 1991, respectively.
+Chang graduated from National Taiwan University with a Bachelor of Science (B.S.) in 1982 and earned his Ph.D. in civil engineering from the university in 1991.
+His doctoral dissertation was titled, "Modern Urban Planning in Taiwan: A Political, Historical, and Economic Study (1895-1988)".

 Political career

 In the mid-2000s, Chang was the vice chairman of the Council for Economic Planning and Development.
 He served as an advisor to Ko Wen-je's 2014 Taipei mayoral campaign.
 He was named a policy advisor to Tsai Ing-wen's 2016 presidential bid.
 After Tsai won, her designated premier Lin Chuan named Chang to the cabinet as a minister without portfolio on 7 April 2016.
 Three weeks before he took office on 20 May, Chang made controversial comments on Facebook about an urban renewal project in Shilin District.
 He apologized via Facebook two days after making the post, but later chose to deactivate his account on the social media platform.